Safe and Cool Summer Activities for Preschoolers

 Number theme

 Number themes allow preschoolers to learn about numbers and develop their understanding of basic mathematical concepts.
-Helping preschoolers strengthen their early math skills during the summer can prepare them for the math lessons they’ll learn in kindergarten in the fall.
+Strengthening early math skills during the summer prepares children for the lessons they'll encounter in kindergarten in the fall.

 Introduce the concept of numbers through math activities like number matching, counting games, or sorting objects according to their size or shape.
-You can use materials such as counting sets, number blocks or magnets, or flashcards to teach number recognition.
+Use materials such as counting sets, number blocks or magnets, or flashcards to teach number recognition.

 Music and movement theme